chastep/sudoku_solver/README.md

 **Improve your Sudoku solver to solve the next five puzzles.**

 Puzzles 6 - 10 can be solved using logic alone but require more than just identifying when a square has only one possible value.

 #### Details

-- The `Sudoku#solve!` method should still give up if it gets stuck.
+- The `Sudoku#solve` method should still give up if it gets stuck.

 ### Release 2:  Eduated Guessing